-In cases where the proposed sanction is suspension, including suspension of rights and privileges, academic sanction or expulsion, the accused student may elect to have the charges heard and determined by either a hearing officer or, in cases of academic dishonesty only, by a panel of the SCB.
-If the accused student does not make a decision within fourteen days of receiving notice of the administrative outcome, the matter shall be heard by a hearing officer.
-At the discretion of the dean of students, the fourteen-day period may be extended for a period not to exceed an additional ten days.
+In cases where the proposed sanction is suspension, including suspension of rights and privileges, academic sanction or expulsion, the accused student may elect to have the charges heard and determined by either a hearing officer or, in cases of academic dishonesty or general misconduct, by a panel of the SCB.
+The SCB shall not hear matters pertaining to Title IX or violent conduct violations.
+If the accused student does not make a decision within five days of receiving notice of the administrative outcome, the matter shall be heard by a hearing officer.
+At the discretion of the dean of students, the five-day period may be extended for a period not to exceed an additional five days.